Okehocking people: Ownership of land tract (1701–1730)

 Okehocking Preserve (pictured) is a present-day remnant of the original land granted to the Okehocking band in 1703.

 Possibly waiting to be certain that native land claims had been settled, the Proprietors began selling land in the area after the survey was completed.
 In 1702, Jonathan Bowater was granted 400 acre on the far western end of the vacant tract.
 (Note: The area of Bowater's grant had previously been granted to Mary Sibthorp ten years earlier.
 Becker writes that the decade between Sibthorp's grant and the ultimate grant to Bowater indicates a concern with the land rights of the band.)
 Even though Bowater likely selected his plot to avoid contact with the Lenape settlements, the sale of land around them still worried the Okehocking, who still had no official colonial land grant in writing and felt insecure in their settlements.
 In December 1702, two weeks after Bowater received his land grant, the band petitioned for an official land tract from colonial authorities.
 (Note: This petition is the first recorded mention of the band's name, misrecorded as "Ockanickon".)
-The band's decision to conform to the colonial land system ensured a mutual understanding footing for both the colonial and indigenous parties.
+The band's decision to conform to the colonial land system ensured that both the colonial and indigenous parties operated on equal footing.
 The colony issued a warrant for another survey a week later, undertaken by Chester County surveyor Isaac Taylor.
 Three Okehocking leaders, named as Pokais, Sepopawny, and Muttagoopa, and "others" were to be granted a 500 acre tract under the condition that they never transfer, sell, or dispose of it.
 If the band vacated the land, it would revert to the Proprietors.